JjoshLee23/PageRank/README.md

 # PageRank
- This program replicates the PageRank Algorithm used in search engines in Rust
+ This program in Rust replicates the PageRank Algorithm used in search engines such as Google